-Enter string theory.
-It arose from an entirely theoretical basis in an attempt to bridge the gap between the theory of relativity with quantum mechanics.
-It’s based on the idea that all subatomic particles are made up of tiny, vibrating strings.
-The strings are predicted to be so tiny that if a quark was blown up to the size of the sun, a string would be smaller than a human hair on its surface.
+It predicts that deep within quarks are tiny, vibrating strings.
+They are so tiny that if a quark was blown up to the size of the Sun, a string would be smaller than a hair on its surface.

-You can barely see the Earth next to the sun, let alone a human hair.
+You can barely see the Earth next to the Sun, let alone a hair.

 We need to be able to collect data about strings with our instruments in order for string theory to be confirmed.
 The colossal distance between the smallest thing that we can measure right now and a string is why we aren’t even close.

 If we were to use the same technology that the LHC is based on to be able to see strings, we would need to build a particle accelerator the size of the galaxy.
 Clearly, we need a different approach.

 When the Big Bang created the universe, it expanded rapidly from an infinitesimally tiny point into the gigantic universe we see today.

 Some scientists think that at some point along the way, just fraction of a second after the Big Bang, the universe must have been about the size of a string.